Wyoming

 Official Bill Reference

-Dead — Killed in Committee (February 2026)
+Deferred — Killed in Committee (February 2026).
+Sponsors plan to reintroduce in 2027.

 View Full Bill Text — HB 146